lightpoichich/baserow/tests/vagrant_ubuntu_install/README.md

 1. Wait a long time for everything to be provisioned
 1. Once done visit [http://baserow.vagrant.test](http://baserow.vagrant.test) on your host machine to see the Baserow running inside the vm.
+1. Run `vagrant ssh` to ssh into the VM and make changes, inspect the logs, restart services etc.